-Prof Cornall is also part of our MRC Human Immunology Unit, where is Deputy Head.
+Prof Cornall is also part of our MRC Human Immunology Unit, where he is Deputy Head.

 Originally from the Isle of Wight, Prof Cornall read biochemistry at Trinity College, Cambridge, and then clinical medicine at Balliol College, Oxford.
 He worked for a few years as a physician, after which he was a graduate student with John Todd at the University of Oxford, where he studied in the genetics of insulin-dependent diabetes mellitus.
 After stints at the Royal Postgraduate Medical School and Stanford, he was in 2000 made a Wellcome Trust Senior Clinical Fellow and Honorary Consultant at the University of Oxford.